mattcorr/mattcorr.github.io/_pages/about.md

 author_profile: true
 ---

-My name is Matt Corr, currently working for [DPE (Deloitte Platform Engineering)](https://www2.deloitte.com/au/en/pages/technology/solutions/deloitte-platform-engineering.html) as a Senior Consultant in sunny Brisbane, Australia.
+My name is Matt Corr, currently working for [MOQdigital](https://www.moqdigital.com.au) as a "Solution Specialist - DevOps" in sunny Brisbane, Australia.

 I have created this blog to share my DevOps and automation experiences with the wider community.